Sleeps: 6 + Cot

 The kitchen diner next door is smaller but equally modish.
 Again, modern appliances are complimented by more traditional solid wood kitchen units and a slate floor.
 The dining table sits in the light of a large sash window, which looks over rooftops down towards the castle and the sandy shoreline beyond.

-Out through the back door from the kitchen there is a very useful undercover passageway, ideal for storing a pushchair and bike or two.
-Off this there is a bijou utility room with washing machine and freezer, and a great drying room perfect for drying washing, wetsuits and waterproofs.
+Out through the back door from the kitchen, there is a very useful undercover passageway, ideal for storing a pushchair and bike or two.
+Off this, there is a bijou wash room with toilet, washbasin and washing machine, and a great drying room perfect for drying washing, wetsuits, and waterproofs with freezer.